-The facilities for ESAC were developed through the scheme of SEMI-QUE grants which the Department won in 2003-2004 for the purposes of instilling reflective independent learning habits in students without being dependent on the presence of course facilitators and classroom routine activities.
-ESAC is equipped with an audio-computer room, reading room, TV/Media room, Speaking Corner, and toilets.
-To maximize learning, ESAC is artistically designed, providing comfort with a carpeted floor and air-conditioned rooms.
+The Facilities for ESAC were developed through the scheme of SEMI-QUE grants which the Department won in 2003-2004 for the purpose of instilling reflective independent learning habits in students without being dependent on the presence of lecturers and classroom routine activities.
+ESAC is equipped with an audio-computer room, reading room, TV/Media room, Speaking Corner, Conference Room, and toilets.
+To maximize learning, ESAC is artistically designed.
+Providing comfort with a carpeted floor and air conditioned rooms.

-ESAC provides learning resources and facilities, both electronic and non-electronic, such as textbooks, modules on language skills training, literary works of various genres, learning CDs/VCDs/DVDs, e-books, foreign movies of various genres, international TV channels, internet, computers, VCD/DVD players, and a photocopy machine.
-These resources and facilities are aimed at providing various, continuous, and appropriate learning exposure to cater for the students’ individual needs.
+ESAC provides learning resources and facilities, both electronic and non-electronic, such as textbooks, modules on language skills training, literary works of various genre, learning CDs/VCDs/DVDs, e-books, foreign movies of various players, and a photocopy machine.
+These resources and facilities are aimed at providing various, continuous, and appropriate learning exposure in accordance with the students’ unique learning paces and styles.

-ESAC has also started to provide programs on increased quality services for the purposes of independent learning for students of the University.
-Among the services are (1) the development of electronic and non-electronic learning materials for Reading, Writing, Speaking and Listening, tests, Grammar, Vocabulary, and EAP (English for Academic Purposes) for students of the English Department and other departments, and (2) competitions for English competences such as debating, news reporting, speech, script writing, creative writing, and subtitling for students.
+ESAC has also started to provide programs on increased quality services for the purposes of independent learning for UM students.
+Among the services are (1) the development of electronic and non-electronic learning materials for Reading, Writing, Speaking and Listening, tests, Grammar, Vocabulary, and EAP (English for Academic Purposes) for students of the English Department and other departments, and (2) competitions for English Department and other news reporting, speech, script writing, creative writing, and subtitling for students of UM.

 The English Department (through the English Language Teaching Program) won a three year PHK-I grant for the years 2008 to 2010.
-One of the sub-activities of PHK-I was the development and expansion of ESAC with three main foci: (1) upgrade of facilities in the form of building a gallery, conference room, recording/film studio, Multimedia Production Unit (MPU), and Teacher Resource Unit (TRU); (2) developing a database of services and an independent learning system; and (3) the development of independent learning materials.
-The development of these units is aimed at increasing the quality and varieties of services that ESAC offers to the community, both internal and external to the University.
+One of the sub-activities upgrade of facilities in the form of building a gallery, conference room, and an independent learning system; and (3) the development of independent learning materials.
+The development of these units is aimed at increasing the quality and varieties of services that ESAC offers to the community, both internal and external to UM.

-This facility was developed with the support of the PHK-I grant (2009), and is aimed at improving the quality of teaching-learning processes, with a particular focus on speaking skills, especially those within the setting of formal/work situations.
+This Facility was developed with the support of the PHK-I grant (2009), and is aimed at improving the quality of teaching-learning processes, with a particular focus on speaking skills, especially those within the setting of formal/work situations.
 This room is equipped with a language laboratory and computer facilities to record/replay the teaching-learning situations as data for further analysis, and/or feedback for the improvement of the teaching-learning processes.
-This facility is accessible to ESAC users for independent learning.
+This facility is accessable by ESAC users for independent learning.

 The gallery is a new facility developed by the Department with the PHK-I grant (2009).
-This facility was designed with multiple functions: as an exhibition room for English background products/cultural icons; as a room for discussion or independent learning (individual and group learning); as an ESAC competition venue; as an information source for academic/job vacancies; and as a reference expo conducted by ESAC and/or in conjuction with other parties (such as other institutions’ SACs, publishers, or book stores).
+This facility was designed with multiple functions: as an exhibition room for English background products/cultural icons; as a discussion/independent learning room (for individual and group learning); as an ESAC competition venue; as an information source for academic/job vacancies; and as a reference expo conducted by ESAC and/or in conjunction with other parties (such as other institutions’ SACs, publishers, or bookstores).

-The recording and film studio is one of the facilities of the MPU supported with ICT such as an AppleMac computer, editing software, camera, lighting set, picture and sound mixer, and other software/hardware used for the production of audio-visual media encompassing role-play, (short) film/drama, news report, editing, subtitling, and/or distance learning.
-This unit can be utilized in conjunction with other units in the Department/Faculty such as the TRU, micro-teaching laboratory, and Drama Laboratory for different kinds of media production.
+The recording and film studio is one of the facilities of the MPU supported by ICT such as an AppleMac computer, editing software, camera, lighting set, picture and sound mixer, and other software/hardware used for the production of audio-visual media encompassing role-play, (short) film/drama, news report, editing, subtitling, and/or distance learning.
+This unit can be utilized in conjunction with other units in the Department/Faculty such as the TDU, TRU, the micro-teaching laboratory, and the Drama Laboratory for different kinds of media production.